xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-Now, we can call **OnPropertyChanged();** whenever a property updates.
-Let's create our first property now.

-#### IsBusy
+### 5. Implementing IsBusy
 We will create a backing field and accessors for a boolean property.
-This will let our view know that our view model is busy so we don't perform duplicate operations (like allowing the user to refresh the data multiple times).
+This property will let our view know that our view model is busy so we don't perform duplicate operations (like allowing the user to refresh the data multiple times).

 First, create the backing field: